joekrinke15/Brain-Tumor-Segmentation-Using-Single-MRI-Modalities/README.md

 # Training Methodology
-MRI segmentation models are usually trained with each modality as an input channel to the model.
+MRI tumor segmentation models are usually trained with each modality as an input channel to the model.

 ![modalities](https://raw.githubusercontent.com/joekrinke15/Brain-Tumor-Segmentation-Using-Single-MRI-Modalities/master/ReadMeImages/concat.PNG)